enbeec/lecron-james/README.md

 In `Project Settings` -> `Git` -> `Ignored Build Step` set the command to `exit 0` to disable automatic deployments.

-For a more serious project there is certainly a way to make automatic and preview builds work -- I just didn't want to fuss with it for a toy.
+For a more serious project there is certainly a way to make automatic and preview builds work.
+I just didn't want to fuss with it for a toy.

 ## Cron-Only Guard